Cluster

 Similar to GEORADIUS except it uses a member as the center of the query.

-Search a geospacial sorted set for members in various ways.
+Search a geospatial sorted set for members in various ways.

-Search a geospacial sorted set for members within a given area or range, storing the results into a new set.
+Search a geospatial sorted set for members within a given area or range, storing the results into a new set.

 Rate limit via GCRA (Generic Cell Rate Algorithm).